jackyzha0/quartz/content/notes/18-internal-routing.md

 Virtual LAN Types
 - Layer 1 VLAN: Membership by Port
 	- Does not allow for user mobility
-- Layer 2 VLAN: Membership by MAC Address –Support user mobility –VLAN membership must be assigned initially.
+- Layer 2 VLAN: Membership by MAC Address
+	- Support user mobility
+	- VLAN membership must be assigned initially.
-- Layer 3 VLAN: Membership by IP Subnet Address –Support user mobility
+- Layer 3 VLAN: Membership by IP Subnet Address
+	- Support user mobility
 	- takes longer to forward packets using Layer 3 information than using MAC addresses.

 Port Assignments